jtamboli07/BPMEWorkshop/business_Services_Project.md

 ![forms_project](images/bServices/3.png)

-A Business Service is a special type of pageflow.
-To change the process (the yellow process) to a business service, we need to change the type to "pageflow process" then indicate the pageflow to be exposed as a business service.
+A Business Service is a particular type of pageflow.
+To change the process (the yellow process) to a business service, we need to change the type to "pageflow process" then indicate the pageflow to expose as a business service.
 Right-click the process and select Convert to Pageflow Process.

 ![forms_project](images/bServices/4.png)